 In 1999, after scoring a penalty at Anfield, Robbie Fowler knelt down next to the byline and pretended to snort the white chalk.

-Even in 1999, way before cancel culture was as prevalent as it is now, simulating drug use in front of thousands of spectators (and millions of viewers) was considered out of order.
+Even in 1999, long before the term ‘cancel culture’ existed, simulating drug use in front of thousands of spectators (and millions of viewers) was considered a major discretion.

-The man the Anfield faithful called ‘God’ was suspended for four games and he incurred an additional two-game ban for another offence that we’ll cover in a minute.
+The man the Anfield faithful called ‘God’ was suspended for four games.

-Fowler also had to pay a fine of £32,000 — a Premier League record at the time and over three times what Millwall were fined for their fans racist chanting in 2019.
+Fowler was ordered pay a fine of £32,000 — a Premier League record at the time and over three times what Millwall were fined for racist chanting in 2019.

 Why did he do it?